zeikman/PhpOfficeTemplate/README.md

 # PhpOfficeTemplate
-A pure PHP library for filling system data into your document/spreadsheet templates.
+A pure PHP library for filling system data into document/spreadsheet templates.